Baxandall Active Volume Control for Audio

 Gain

-By going through the math, it turns out that the relationship between voltage gain and potentiometer setting (α) is: importantly, the gain is not a function of the total potentiometer resistance (however, the potentiometer value plays a role in the circuit input impedance).
+By going through the math, it turns out that the relationship between voltage gain and potentiometer setting (α) is: importantly, the gain is not a function of the total potentiometer resistance (however, the potentiometer value plays a role in the volume control circuit's input impedance).
 Additionally, note that the output is inverted.

 This gives an approximate, but good fit to a logarithmic response – by using a linear-taper potentiometer.
 Furthermore, the noise level at the output is not much reduced compared to amplifying the signal by the maximum gain, and then attenuating via simple potentiometer.